Umbrella organization

 An umbrella organization is an association of (often related, industry-specific) institutions who work together formally to coordinate activities and/or pool resources.
-In business, political, and other environments, it provides resources and often identities to the smaller organizations.
+In business, political, and other environments, it provides resources and identities to the smaller organizations.
 In this kind of arrangement, it is sometimes responsible, to some degree, for the groups under its care.
+Umbrella organizations are prominent in cooperatives and in civil society, and can engage in advocacy or collective bargaining on behalf of their members.